-AUDIT COMMITTEE Alastair Bruce (Chair) KEY RESPONSIBILITIES Reviewing the interim and annual financial statements.
+AUDIT COMMITTEE Alastair Bruce (Chair) Key responsibilities Key responsibilities Reviewing the interim and annual financial statements.
 Reviewing the effectiveness and scope of the external audit.
 Reviewing the risks to which the Company is exposed and mitigating controls.
-Overseeing compliance with regulatory and financial reporting requirements.
+Overseeing compliance with regulatory

 REPORT OF THE AUDIT COMMITTEE: P52